-The movements in the reserves for the Group are shown on page 35.
+The movements in the reserves for the Group are shown above.

 Special reserve

 The special reserve is a distributable reserve to be used for all purposes permitted under Guernsey company law, including the buy-back of shares and payment of dividends.